 Does it come with risk?
 Sure.
 But for the big brands, going toe-to-toe with a major competitor is a calculated risk.
 Done well, campaigns can be playful and show your brand’s fun side.
 They very often put fans front and center, encouraging people to sling mud at the competing brand which, when planned strategically, can generate a heap of user-generated content that is gold dust for any brand.

 Consider campaigns carefully next time you see a Super Bowl spat, or a commercial competition.
 Pause for a second to think about the strategy behind the highly public promotion and then pick a side!

 2. Getting the exclusive

-Can you believe we’re about to talk about Blockbuster (the video store) in 2023?
+Can you believe we’re about to talk about the now-vintage Blockbuster store in a trends article?
 We can’t either!

 Making something feel exclusive isn’t a new marketing tactic.
 However, it’s a reliable tactic that appeals to the human psychology of FOMO (the fear of missing out), so can be transferred to any industry.

 Try to think about what you can do to add that touch of VIP exclusivity to your next campaign…if it’s working for Blockbuster decades after the death of VHS, it must be worth a try, right?

 3. Positive steps in EDI